 The larvicide is applied to water in areas where bug babies are likely to be found, such as gutters, septic tanks, pool covers, and non-chlorine swimming pools or wading pools.
 The EPA registers larvicides and keeps records on their safe use around pets, people, and the environment.

-Adulticides are pesticides that kill fully grown mosquitos (the ones that bite).
+Adulticides kill fully grown mosquitos (the ones that bite).
 They are available in various forms, including sprays, foggers, aerosols, and coils.
 Some of them are also suitable for use indoors.

 Home Mosquito Fogger/Misters